carbon-language/carbon-lang/clang/docs/UsersManual.rst

 The /Zc:dllexportInlines- Option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This causes the class-level `dllexport` and `dllimport` attributes not to be applied to inline member functions, as they otherwise would.
+This causes the class-level `dllexport` and `dllimport` attributes to not apply to inline member functions, as they otherwise would.
 For example, in the code below `S::foo()` would normally be defined and exported by the DLL, but when using the ``/Zc:dllexportInlines-`` flag it is not:

 .. code-block:: c